nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `[a/ADDRESS]`

     Searches for properties with `[ADDRESS]` as address.

-    Limited to one per query.

 * `[p/POSTAL_CODE]`

     Searches for properties with `[POSTAL_CODE]` as postal code.

-    Limited to one per query.

 * `[d/DEADLINE]`

     Searches for properties with `[DEADLINE]` as deadline.

-    Limited to one per query.

 * `[r/REMARKS]`

     Searches for properties containing `[REMARKS]` in their remarks.